openstax/response-validator/README.md

 pip install -e .
 ```

-Note that this step will download several NLTK corpora, silently, and add them to the deployed tree.

 Alternatively you can install requirements.txt,
 which contains the last known working dependency versions for Python 3.7+: